bshambaugh/ockam-experiments/README.md

 [-1] https://github.com/HelTecAutomation/Heltec_ESP32/blob/master/examples/Factory_Test/WiFi_LoRa_32FactoryTest/WiFi_LoRa_32FactoryTest.ino
 oh, dear nuts.
 Wheb Bob Met Alice Who Met Carol: https://medium.com/asecuritysite-when-bob-met-alice/when-bob-met-alice-who-met-carol-27f36cc19d39

+In the alice and bob example in the sparkfun tutorial (http://www.youtube.com/watch?v=_MjjF211BM8&t=10m48s), I have a second coprocessor attached to a 2nd ardunio (the first coprocessor and ardunio is with alice) using alice's public key.
+Since ESP32 are more like raspberri pis could I just store alice's public key on the ESP32 rather than a second coprocessor.
+I imagine that the coprocessor needs to be with the ardunio since the atmega328P (or whatever similar it happens to be) does not do a lot beyond being a good microcontroller. not a lot of memory or whatever.
+"" end tangent

 However Ockam’s protocol appears to use ed2559 [0] asymmetric signatures.
 I am not sure the breakout board will work out of the box like in the Sparkfun tutorial.